-We know that physical injuries because of a brain injury might be some of the most apparent injuries; however, those aren’t the only injuries.
+We know that physical injury because of a brain injury might be some of the most apparent injuries; however, those aren’t the only injuries.
 It is possible for a person with a brain injury to suffer from emotional trauma as a result of the injury.
-Emotional trauma can affect not only the victim, but also those who are close to the victim.
+Emotional trauma can affect not only the victim but also those who are close to the victim.

 Another aspect of life that is affected by a brain injury is the financial aspect.
 Medical care for brain injuries is costly.
 In some cases, the victim might be unable to work, which can further compound the financial difficulty.

 We want you to know that we will fight for the compensation you deserve.
 We can help you build your case and work toward seeking the compensation you deserve.
 If you or a loved one received traumatic brain injuries or any type of head injury due to the negligence of a medical professional, reach out to one of the Ohio medical malpractice lawyers at our Cincinnati injury law firm today.